 I now have the freedom of being able to self-host my life where I see fit and having the ability to run docker containers on a whim and proxy them to a subdomain for easier access makes my it so much better.
 I’ve started finding ways to reduce my online footprint and bring some SaaS products I pay for in-house with open source alternatives.
 There are tradeoffs doing this, namely support and feature development doesn’t move as quickly as for-profit products and services.

-There are a few instances where I still need to pay for a tool that has x feature, and it will compliment my self-hosted alternative instead of replacing it.
+feature, and it will compliment my self-hosted alternative instead of replacing it.
 One of these tools that cannot be replace something I already pay for, however, is Nextcloud.
 When I initially set it up and copied a bunch of data over to it, I tried to use the iOS apps and learned a valuable lesson: some open-source software has a design/UX problem.
 I ran into some deal-breaking issues setting up Calendars and Contacts (mostly because Apple deviates from the vCard spec quite a bit), and the web interface for Nextcloud is a bit kludgy.
 I will remain using Sync.com as my cloud data provider of choice which is fine because it is E2E-encrypted and Canadian-hosted, so I feel relatively safe with my data stored on their servers instead of mine but your mileage may vary.

 Conclusion #

 One of the motivations for this project was the overhead of maintenance required to keep a “legacy” setup running.
 Maintaining my previous machine was always a pain and I had actually forgotten how some applications were setup over the years because I didn’t keep my own documentation up to date (I should practice what I preach!).
-In contrast, unRAID documentation is always up-to-date and the community is so active that you will likely not encounter an issue that someone else isn’t already having and reported in the forums.
+In contrast, unRAID documentation is always up-to-date and the community is so active that you will likely not encounter an issue that someone else hasn’t had and reported in the forums.

 Some closing words: to the folks that build and work on the OS and features, I thank you for making software that works so well and is fairly user-friendly.
 I’ve learned a tonne working on this project and I look forward to a future build with unRAID OS ❤️.